 Pilot Project Program Funding

-What we are looking for:
+What we seek:

-- New approaches to understanding the health of women.
-Studies can focus on women’s health or sex/gender differences if these differences directly affect the health of women.
+- Studies that focus on women’s health or sex/gender differences if these differences directly affect the health of women.

 We will give highest priority to those projects that: